enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 Physics
 =======

 For physics Limon uses Bullet Physics.
 The only *PhysicalObject* children are registered to physics subsystem.
-At version 0.5, only child is *Model* class.
+At version 0.6, there are *Model* and *ModelGroup* classes that use Physics.
 The physical representation of Models are auto generated using the following logic:

 #.
 For each mesh, if another mesh with same name prefixed with "UCX_" that mesh will be used.
 #.
 Else if object is not animated, and static, use the full mesh data to generate rigid body.
 This is because static objects might be concave.
 #.
 Else if object is not animated, and dynamic, auto generate a hull that encapsulates whole object.
 Dynamic objects are forced to be convex.
 #.
 Else if object is animated, for each bone, auto generate a hull for the vertices that are attached to that bone.
 Each of those hulls animate with the object itself

+Model groups just groups the models with given physical representations.

 IO
 ==

 IO is handled with multiple levels of abstraction.
 Part of platform wrapper maps raw input to engine inputs.
 After that, an implementer of *Player* will get the input in form of *void move(moveDirections)* and *void rotate(float xPosition, float yPosition, float xChange, float yChange)* methods.
-The Player class has settings that allow different types of interaction, like physical, editor etc.
+The Player class has settings that allow different types of interaction, like physical, editor etc. In the end, the inputs are feed to PlayerExtensions, so they can handle them as they see fit.

 Sound
 =====

 Sound backend is OpenAL.
 A separate thread is used to refresh sound buffers.
-New sound play requests are done with a lock to requests.
-Only synchronization point between main thread and sounds are that lock.
+Sound Assets and sound subsystem complexities are abstracted by Sound GameObject.

 GUI
 ===